rightjs/rightjs-docs/docs/en/tutorials/rui-advanced.md

     var dialog = new Dialog();
     dialog.update('with some text');

-And so one.
+And so on.
 Every time when you need to do something unusual with a widget and you don't see a corresponding method on its API documentation, check for the {Element} API all its methods will be there.